 If you want to include a long listing, you may wish to slightly reduce the size of the font.
 You can do this by switching to a smaller font before the verbatim environment (for example using \small or \footnotesize) and switching back to the normal font size after the environment (using \normalsize).
 You have to change the font size outside the verbatim environment, otherwise the command will simply be printed (but not executed).

 Here is an example using the \footnotesize command:

-There is an example using the (100)

 '''

 function answer = fac(n)

 if n == 1

 answer = 1

-else

 answer = nfac(n - 1)

 end

-'''

-which was created using the following commands in the $IAT_EX$ file
+which was created using the following commands in the LATEX file

-'''

 \footnotesize

 \begin{verbatim}

 function answer = fac(n)

 if n == 1

 answer = 1

 else

 answer = nfac(n - 1)

 end

 \end{verbatim}

 \normalsize

 '''